Recently Added

 From the Reclaiming Strength and Hope event, Kathleen Macferran shares her three pillars of Nonviolent Communication (NVC): self-connection, community care, and resisting harm.
 She offers a simple, practical lens for staying grounded and engaged in challenging times.
 Kathleen highlights how small...

-• Stay Grounded within Negative Conversations and Pressures of World Events
+• Staying Grounded within Negative Conversations and Pressures of World Events

 In this clip from the 2025 Reclaiming Strength and Hope event, Jesse Wiens Chu explores how to navigate negativity in everyday conversations using Nonviolent Communication (NVC) and empathy.
 He emphasizes staying grounded by first tending to one’s own reactions, rather than trying to fix others. ...